oppia/oppia/.github/SECURITY.md

 * **High-severity vulnerability**: The report identifies an exploitable security vulnerability that, if exploited, could result in any of the following:

-  * (Confidentiality) Unauthorized access to personal user data.
+  * (Confidentiality) Unauthorized access to any sensitive data that shouldn't be made public.
+Here, "sensitive data" generally refers to both private user data, as well as information that could be used to gain access to private user data; if in doubt, consult the data owners.
   * (Integrity) Unauthorized edits to any data.
   * (Availability) Degraded system performance of the platform for users.